Gauravsiwal/Clustering-Project/README.md

-# Clustering-Project
-A Data Driven Approach to Fund Allocation for HELP International NGO
+# A Data Driven Approach to Fund Allocation for HELP International NGO